SadekAlSaabari/rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-Third TOP project - a game of Rock Paper Scissors made in JavaScript
+Third TOP project - a game of Rock Paper Scissors made in JavaScript to be played on the console.